 FREQUENTLY ASKED QUESTIONS

-WHICH KAVA PRODUCTS ARE AVAILABLE FOR SALE AND CONSUMPTION IN AUSTRALIA?
+WHICH KAVA PRODUCTS ARE AVAILABLE FOR SALE AND CONSUMPTION IN THE UNITED STATES OF AMERICA?

 WHERE CAN I PURCHASE FIJIKAVA'S PRODUCTS?

 WHAT ARE THE SIDE EFFECTS OF TAKING KAVA REGULARLY?

 There is little documented evidence of adverse health effects associated with traditional moderate levels of consumption of kava beverage, with only anecdotal reports of general symptoms of lethargy and headaches (FAO and WHO – Kava Technical Report 2016).

 The kavalactones in kava cause a relaxing, sedative effect on both the body and mind, accompanied by a slight numbing of the mouth and tongue while consuming kava (if consumed as a drink).

 WHAT IS NOBLE KAVA?

 There are two types of kava – Noble and Tudei and both contain different characteristics and are found on different islands of the South Pacific.
 In Fiji, only Noble varieties are grown, and these are distinguishable from Tudei – which is known for their long-lasting ‘hangover’ type effects.
 Noble varieties are considered safe, compared to Tudei, because Tudei varieties have high levels of Flavokawain B (FKB), a known precursor of liver toxicity.

 CAN YOU GET LIVER TOXICITY FROM TAKING KAVA?